 Best Served Cold

 A tabletop murder mystery, with a twist!
 Examine evidence, scrutinize suspects, and take up the scalpel to perform a forensic autopsy on a paper-craft cadaver.
-Bring all of your detective skills to bear as both the detective, and the coroner.
+Bring all of your detective skills to bear as both the detective and the coroner.

 Body Of Evidence: Best Served Cold is a brand new tabletop murder mystery game with a grisly MPC twist: examine clue-laden evidence, scrutinize suspects, and perform a full forensic autopsy on a paper-craft cadaver to confront the culprit and crack the case!
 Containing everything you need to perform your investigation - and appropriately perforated for your forensic convenience! - with just this box and your wits, you’re ready to take the case.

 Co-workers, colleagues, and even the competition become suspects in this culinary conundrum.
 Who’s responsible for LeClair’s demise, and what was their motivation?
-The evidence lies within and without as you examine the events that unfolded at fine dining establishment La Promesse, then head over to the coroner's office to analyze the victims' remains.
+The evidence lies within and without as you examine the events that unfolded at the fine dining establishment La Promesse, then head over to the coroner's office to analyze the victims' remains.
 Uncover the facts to exonerate the innocent, and implicate the guilty.

 Audience & Difficulty